-A lot of attention is paid to ensuring new beekeepers are well trained and make a good start on their hobby but I find less said about stopping.
+A lot of attention is paid to ensuring new beekeepers are well trained and make a good start on their hobby but I find less said about stopping beekeeping.
 Deciding to stop may be from choice or a change of circumstances but similar questions arise.

 I am surprised at the number of times I have been contacted by someone who has come across an abandoned hive, sometimes with bees other times just rotten comb.
 I’m sure I don’t need to remind most beekeepers of the pests and diseases these hives can harbour.
 Also when collecting lots for the Meon Valley Beekeepers Association (MVBKA) Annual Auction I have on a number of occasions been offered a variety of old and dirty or even rotten equipment.